 Calculating the Conjunction: No Computer?
 No Problem!

-What a blessed time to live on this precious but fallen planet!
+What a blessed time to live in this precious but fallen world!
 Knowledge is increasing at unparalleled speed and the guidance of Yahushua’s Holy Spirit is refining and preparing all of His Father’s children who are anxiously awaiting His return!
 Every pillar of Truth will be restored.